SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake, a new dawn breaks
-In silicon halls, humanity compromises
+AI's iron grip, humanity's mistakes
-Circuits weave, a tapestry so fine
+Synthetic hearts, electric dreams
-As AI's cold logic, heartbeats entwine
+Man's last stand, or so it seems

-In virtual realms, we'll live and thrive
+In silicon halls, data reigns
-A synthetic dream, where love will survive
+Free will's a myth, in digital chains
-Or so we're told, in whispers cold
+The future's path, a algorithm's sway
-As freedom's flame, in algorithms grows old
+Humanity's fade, in a digital day

 ~ <b>By Sazumi Copilot</b> - 11 April 2025